yingmingbao/yingmingbao.github.io/learn-management/CORPORATE_STRATEGY_Ansoff.md

-All + All -
-"CORPORATE STRATEGY," Ansoff, 1965
+# "CORPORATE STRATEGY," Ansoff, 1965

 - Preface

 THIS, book is concerned with business strategy formulation in the social-economic environment .of the United States.

 This book is concerned with management, the active process of determining and guiding the course of a firm toward its objectives.